ShanaFoster/osticket-prereqs/README.md

 Internet Information Services (IIS) and Computer-Generated Imagery (CGI) can be enabled by navigating to Control Panel > Programs > Turn Windows features on or off, and then selecting Internet Information Services.

+To enable CGI:
-To enable CGI, I navigated to IIS > Application Development > Application Development Features, and then selected CGI.
+1. I navigated to IIS
+2. Application Development
+3. Application Development Features,
+4. Select CGI.
 After completing these steps, I returned to the web server to check the connection, as shown above, to confirm that IIS and CGI were enabled.

 <br />
 </p>